Sweet and slightly salty, this Asian Braised Cabbage recipe produces a side dish that’s a cross between pickled red cabbage and sauerkraut.

 In spite of my cabbage love, every summer my CSA packs head after head of the stuff until I am about ready to cry uncle.
 When it comes to cabbage, there can totally be too much of a good thing.
 So, I am always looking for ways to use up all the cabbage that comes my way.

-This new recipe is a great way to use it.
+This new Asian Braised Cabbage recipe is a great way to use it.
 It works well with either red or green cabbage (the red tends to be a little sweeter), so use whichever you have on hand.
 If the head of red cabbage is small though, use two.

-The flavor is sweet with a slight salty tang.
+The flavor of this Asian cabbage recipe is sweet with a slightly salty tang.
 It reminds me of a cross between pickled red cabbage and sauerkraut.
 I think it’d be awesome on hot dogs, actually.
 But being a crazy cabbage lover, I just eat it out of a bowl with a fork, enjoying every last bite.

 Do you love cabbage like I do?

 - 1 large head cabbage, (red or green)